llm-bible/llm-bible.github.io/_publications/zhai2024mentalglm.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2410.10323"}
   - {name: "Code", url: "https://github.com/zwzzzQAQ/MentalGLM"}
-tags: ['Prompting', 'Has Code', 'Tools', 'Interpretability and Explainability']
+tags: ['Interpretability and Explainability', 'Tools', 'Has Code', 'Prompting']
 ---
 As the prevalence of mental health challenges, social media has emerged as a key platform for individuals to express their emotions.Deep learning tends to